allan-young/ianseo-docker/README.md

 # Ianseo on Docker

-An effort to run ianseo archery tournament management software in a Docker environment.
+An effort to run i@nseo archery tournament management software in a Docker environment.

 ## Description

 Ianseo is popular open source software used to manage archery competitions.
 Given that the ianseo implementation can use Linux, Apache, MySQL, and PHP I figured, as a learning experience, it would be worthwhile to get ianseo running in a Docker environment.
 I chose to use the official Docker php:apache and mysql offerings and use docker-compose to define and run the resulting multi-container environment.